kamali-sina/kamali-sina.github.io/_pages/about.md

 ## Who am I?

-Hi, I'm Sina Kamali, an undergraduate computer engineering student living in Tehran, Iran.
+I'm Sina Kamali, an undergraduate computer engineering student living in Tehran, Iran.
 I first learned about programming in high school, but quickly realized I needed could create custom code to automate many of my daily tasks.
 I developed a passion for software development as I began to write more code throughout my studies and personal projects.
 I have developed several open-source projects which I encourage you to read more about on my GitHub page.
 Today, I work as an undergraduate research assistant focusing on cryptocurrency and other related topics.

 ## What are my research interests?